athom031/athom031.github.io/_posts/2020-06-10-Artificial-Intelligence.md

 * Arya's vocabulary is off a database of words and this is character specific, therefore capitalization does change understanding
 * Some phrases will simply not be understood because of the limits of the words understood by Arya.
-* Because of this can crash and just not respond on some user input.
+* Because of this, it can crash and just not respond to some user input.

 ### User Input Examples